-All entering freshmen, as well as transferring students, are required to demonstrate competence in basic skills of reading and mathematics.
-Foreign language placement testing is also required for placement into certain language courses.
+All entering freshmen, as well as transferring students, are required to demonstrate competence in mathematics.
+Language placement testing is also required for placement into certain language courses.

 TU requires all entering freshmen and most transfer students to take the online ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment to ensure the best chance of success in an appropriate mathematics course with the following exceptions:

-- If a chosen major requires only MATH 231 or MATH 237 and the AP/transferred college level mathematics coursework satisfies Core 3 of TU's Core Curriculum, the student is exempt from ALEKS.
+- If a chosen major requires only MATH 231 or MATH 237 and AP/transferred college level mathematics course work was completed with a C or better, satisfying a Core 3 course of TU's Core Curriculum, the student is exempt from ALEKS.

 If none of the above applies, the student must take ALEKS.